Glyphosate-based herbicides: Human

 The acute oral toxicity for mammals is low, but death has been reported after deliberate overdose of concentrated formulations.
 The surfactants in glyphosate formulations can increase the relative acute toxicity of the formulation.
 Surfactants generally do not, however, cause synergistic effects (as opposed to additive effects) that increase the acute toxicity of glyphosate within a formulation.
-The surfactant POEA is not considered an acute toxicity hazard, and has an oral toxicity similar to vitamin A and less toxic than aspirin.
-Deliberate ingestion of Roundup ranging from 85 to 200 ml (of 41% solution) has resulted in death within hours of ingestion, although it has also been ingested in quantities as large as 500 ml with only mild or moderate symptoms.
-Consumption of over 85 ml of concentrated product causes serious symptoms, including burns due to corrosive effects as well as kidney and liver damage.
+It is unclear whether the surfactant POEA increases or reduces the overall toxicity of glyphosate-based formulations.
+Deliberate ingestion of Roundup ranging from 85 to 200 mL (of 41% solution) has resulted in death within hours of ingestion, although it has also been ingested in quantities as large as 500 mL with only mild or moderate symptoms.
+Consumption of over 85 mL of concentrated product causes serious symptoms, including burns due to corrosive effects as well as kidney and liver damage.

 Forest visitors and nearby residents could be exposed to herbicide drift, vegetation with herbicide residues, and to accidental spraying.
 They also could eat food or drink water containing herbicide residues.

 In a 2017 risk assessment, the European Chemicals Agency (ECHA) wrote: "There is very limited information on skin irritation in humans.
 Where skin irritation has been reported, it is unclear whether it is related to glyphosate or co-formulants in glyphosate-containing herbicide formulations."
 The ECHA concluded that available human data was insufficient to support classification for skin corrosion or irritation.

 Inhalation is typically less harmful, though mist particles can result in irritation within the mouth or nostrils.
 Minor conjunctivitis can occur from eye exposure, and damage to the cornea can develop if the eye is not thoroughly rinsed after exposure.